 Today I’ll only touch on the vital roles of identity and purpose within the model.

-Our identity is what will give us the resilience to adapt to the changes ahead of us.
-The content of the work we do will change, so we will need to ensure that our identity is anchored in WHO we are, what our unique talents are and how we show up to the world and what we bring to the table, NOT in WHAT we do.
+Our identity is what will give us the resilience to adapt to the changes ahead of us in industry 4.0.
+The content of the work we do will change.
+We will need to ensure that our identity is anchored in WHO we are, what our unique talents are and how we show up to the world and what we bring to the table, NOT in WHAT we do.
 When everything changes around you, who you are and how you do the work won’t change.
 Your personality doesn’t change, even if the description of your work does.
 We need an internal locus of identity, rather than describing ourselves according to (and hooking our confidence onto) external factors.

 This will, without doubt, give us more resilience.
 It will equip us to deal with change and remain employable in the face of change.